sgorski00/Tagger/README.md

 # Tagger

-Tagger is a AI powered web application that allows users to create tags, descriptions and titles for their items.
+Tagger is an AI powered web application that allows users to create tags, descriptions and titles for their items.
 App allows users to create tags for every product they own.

 ## Live Demo